digiapulssi/docker-zabbix-agent/README.md

 You can configure monitored hosts either manually or using auto registration.
 Auto registration can be useful if managing many (possibly transient) Core OS hosts.
-Itherwise manual configuration is quite sufficient.
+Otherwise manual configuration is quite sufficient.

 ### Zabbix Server Configuration (Manual)